 Executive Committee will take successive votes on the IRM choices as determined in Step 2.
 If the base case IRM is one of the three IRM choices that received the most in the straw poll, then the base case IRM and the other two IRM choices with the most votes in the straw poll will be voted on.
 However, the base case IRM will always be included among the IRM choices to be voted on.
 The Executive Secretary will distribute printed ballots for each vote which will indicate the subject of the vote, the identity of the Executive Committee member voting, and the member's vote.
 The Executive Secretary will tabulate the votes which will be confirmed by the NYSRC Counsel.
 The Executive Secretary will announce the results but not how individual Executive Committee members voted.
-The Executive Secretary and the Counsel will treat the votes by individual Executive Committee members as confidential and not to be disclosed to any other Executive

-Committee member or any other party except on the express direction of the Executive Committee.
+The Executive Secretary and the Counsel will treat the votes by individual Executive Committee member or any other party except on the express direction of the Executive Committee.
 The Executive Secretary will retain the voting records for a period of three years.
 If one of the IRM options voted on receives the necessary nine affirmative votes, the voting will be concluded.